Home (Australian TV series): Production

 Home was written by Graeme Farmer and directed by Richard Sarell, Walter Boston, Noel Price and Douglas Sharp.
 It was the biggest production to come from the network's children's unit at the time, and featured more than 400 young actors in the cast.
 The series is set in a community of welfare cottages and centres on the children who come to live there.

 Broadcast

-The series aired on ABC Monday to Friday in a 6:00 pm timeslot.
+The series premiered on ABC on 11 April 1983 and ran Monday to Friday in a 6:00 pm timeslot.
 The last episode aired on 24 May 1983.

-In the United Kingdom, the series was first screened in 1983 on ITV in the Children's ITV segment and then repeated in 1985.
+In the United Kingdom, the series was screened on ITV in the Children's ITV segment.
+Weekly broadcasts began on 21 April 1983, just over a week after the series debuted in Australia, and concluded on 24 November 1983.
+It was repeated in 1984 and 1985 in some regions of the UK.
 It was also screened in a number of European countries.

 Reception

 Jacqueline Lee Lewis of The Sun-Herald praised the series, calling it "wonderful".
 She wrote "The concept is an interesting one, it's believable (thank goodness, after all those soapies) and it's well acted."
 Lewis said that with such a large cast it was hard to name everyone who deserved "a gold medal" for their performances, but mentioned Lea Steventon, Darren Sole, Paul Spano, Lisa Potasz, Ian Turnnidge and Cindy Unkauf.
 She also praised the older actors Bill Garner, Christine Amor and Robert Meldrum.
 Brian Courtis from The Age called Home a "realistic, well-scripted ABC drama".